antononcube/Raku-FunctionalParsers/README.md

 ### Infix operators

-The infix operators have to be reviewed and probably better sets of symbols to be chosen.
+The infix operators have to be reviewed and probably better sets of symbols would be chosen.
-The challenges is to select operators that "respected" by the typical Raku IDEs.
+The challenge is to select operators that are "respected" by the typical Raku IDEs.
 (I only experimented with Emacs and Comma IDE.)

 ### EBNF parser

-All EBNF parser functions in `FunctionalParsers::EBNF` have apply-transformers that use the attributes of dedicated
+All EBNF parser functions in `FunctionalParsers::EBNF` have apply-transformers that use the attributes of a dedicated object:
-object:

 ```
 unit module FunctionalParsers::EBNF;